Water damage on submersible motor pumps and how to prevent it.

 Suitable products

-Amacan P
+AmaCan P

 Wet-installed submersible motor pump for installation in discharge tubes, with axial propeller in ECB design, single-stage, single-entry.
 ATEX-compliant version available.